 - 1 small banana, thinly sliced

-- 3 tablespoons blueberry syrup (or substitute blueberry or grape jam)
+- 3 tablespoons blueberry sauce or substitute blueberry or grape jam

 - Make the bottom layer: Combine the Greek yogurt and strawberry puree in a small bowl and mix well.
 Divide evenly among your jars or glasses and smooth the top.
 Place sliced strawberries on top of the yogurt layer.

 - Make the middle layer: Combine the Greek yogurt, honey and vanilla in a small bowl.
 Add on top of the sliced strawberries in your jars or glasses.
 Top with the sliced bananas.